In the 1970s, Kevin often visited the Rouge to ‘borrow’ some pond water and show his students the abundant life found in

 Hashveenah discovered Friends of the Rouge in 2013 as a 9th grade student and has been volunteering ever since with plantings, canvassing, invasive species removals, mentoring Grey Tree Frog Apprentices and community outreach.
-She is currently studying Environment, Resources and Sustainability at the University of Waterloo and aspires to find innovative ways to merge ecological restoration and urban development.
+She is currently studying in the School of Environment, Resources and Sustainability at the University of Waterloo and aspires to find innovative ways to merge ecological restoration, socio-ecological resilience and urban development.
 Hashveenah has worked in restoration, Indigenous reconciliation, environmental consulting, nature interpretation and communications, and Species at Risk management through the Canadian Wildlife Service.
 She is interested in nature and food literacy as tools for creating sustainable and diverse communities.

 Nida has a long standing connection with the Rouge since the age of five.
 Located right in her backyard, Nida developed an appreciation from the lessons of resilience found in the Rouge.
 Thus upon discovering Friends of the Rouge's Grey Tree Frog Apprenticeship program in 2014, Nida was amongst the first batch of apprenticeships trained in environmental advocacy, community leadership, and conservation.
 She has since been a volunteer for community tree plantings, environmental outreach projects, and tabling events speaking to hundreds of local citizens about the importance of protecting the Rouge.
 In 2016, Nida was invited to the Board as a representative of the student voice.

 Nida is currently in her final year at the University of Toronto Scarborough studying Molecular Biology, Immunology and Disease, learning about the multiple interactions that occur within the body and outside of it, hoping to integrate her passion for research and health into the importance of preserving ecosystems with dynamic interactions.
 Nida is currently completing her Masters in English Literature at Western University.